sidantran87/BI-Project-To-Support-Purchasing-Module/Identify business requirements and KPIs.md

 Formula: VendorPerProduct = Count(Vendor of a specific product)
 - CountOfVendor by PostalCode: present the number of vendors related to each postal code.
 This KPI can help define the nearest or the most suitable vendor based on the location.
 ## Procurement Performance
-- Question 1: Who are our vendors?
+### Question 1: Who are our vendors?

+KPIs:
+- TotalNumberOfPO (indirectly through vendor-related purchase orders)
+- AveragePriceByVendor (provides vendor-specific information)
+- POSuccessRate (indirectly through successful purchase orders related to vendors)
-- Question 2: Which are our best partners, which are our potential vendors?
+### Question 2: Which are our best partners, which are our potential vendors?

+KPIs:
+- POSuccessRate
+- POReturnRate
+- POLeadTime
+- AveragePOLeadTime
+- CreditRating
-- Question 3: What products do they supply us?
+### Question 3: What products do they supply us?
 Do we have to find the additional or alternative suppliers?

+KPIs:
+- TotalNumberOfPO (indicates product-specific purchase orders)
+- AveragePriceByVendor (indicates products and their pricing by vendor)
+- POReturnRate (quality indicator for products from specific vendors)
+- VendorPerProduct (indicates dependency on specific vendors, identifying need for alternatives)
-- Question 4:Can we choose the vendors based on some indicators such as price, lead time, quality or order rejected by vendor, product return rate?
+### Question 4: Can we choose the vendors based on some indicators such as price, lead time, quality or order rejected by vendor, product return rate?

+KPIs:
+- AveragePriceByVendor
+- POSuccessRate
+- POReturnRate
+- POLeadTime
+ -AveragePOLeadTime
+- CreditRating
-- Question 5: What is the appropriate price for the product?
+### Question 5: What is the appropriate price for the product?

+KPIs:
+- AveragePrice
+- AveragePriceByVendor
-- Question 6: What is the trend in price of the product?
+### Question 6: What is the trend in price of the product?
 How can we choose the right vendor in terms of pricing?
+KPIs:
+- AveragePrice
+- AveragePriceByVendor
+### Formula:
+- AveragePrice
+- AveragePriceByVendor
 Key performance indicators:
 - TotalNumberOfPO: present the number of purchase orders.
 - TotalPurchaseAmount: present the total purchase amount that the company spent.